-The system incorporates a job structure that aids in program management and promotes efficient use of resources.
+The system incorporates a job structure that assists program management and enables efficient use of resources.
 A job is a sequence of cooperating tasks.

-Input/Output Resource Management
+I/O Resource Management

-Resource-specific and resource-independent input/output (I/O) operations provide you with flexibility in the selection of devices and file types.
+Resource-specific and resource-independent I/O operations allow flexibility in the selection of devices and file types.